 Part I – The Long Game with Medicine 3.0

-The first part of the book let us reimagine longevity.
+The first part of the book lets us reimagine longevity.
 Instead of just counting the years we’ve got ahead, the author throws in a twist by considering both our “healthspan” (the quality of life) and our traditional lifespan.
 Imagine pushing off the decline in how good we feel while also stretching out the years we’ve got.
 That’s where the concept of Medicine 3.0 steps in.
 It’s all about being proactive and treating our bodies as a whole, not just fixing parts when they break.

 This figure from the book that totally nails this idea: